What is Considered Harassment By a Creditor?

 If you feel threatened or harassed by a creditor, you can seek legal help.

-Identifying Harassment from Debt Collectors
+Identifying Harassing Behavior From Debt Collectors

 The FDCPA states that debt collectors may not harass, oppress, or abuse any person while seeking payment for a debt.
-This includes a wide range of behaviors, such as:

 - Using violence or threats of violence